Example County Surveyor Job Description

 County Surveyor Skills

-• Ability to plan, organize, and direct personnel and programs
+• Ability to interpret and create detailed maps and blueprints.

 County Surveyor Requirements

-• Bachelor's degree in civil engineering or land surveying.
+• Bachelor's degree in surveying, geomatics, or a related field.

 Personal Traits